 Growth Orienteering is a 3-step approach to ensuring all bases are covered.

-Step 2 - Charting the Course, is about evaluating existing obstacles and designing a set of initiatives across a set of prioritised enablers that will unlock your growth aspirations.
+Step 2 - Charting the Course, is about mapping your various growth options, evaluating existing obstacles and designing a set of enablers that will unlock your growth aspirations.
+It culminates in a defined Growth Strategy.

-Step 3 - Walking the Path, is the execution in parallel of both actual growth opportunities and the enablement initiatives that support them.
+Step 3 - Walking the Path, is the execution in parallel of growth opportunities and the enablement initiatives that support them.

-There is regular iteration between Charting the Course and Walking the Path so that design and delivery inform each other.
+There is regular iteration between Charting the Course and Walking the Path so that design and testing, strategy and execution inform each other.

 Where to from here?

 Growth Orienteering is not rocket science and we repeat that it is not a silver bullet.
-It is however the only way we know to reliably deliver on beyond incremental growth ambitions.
+It is however the only way we know to reliably deliver on growth ambitions beyond incrementalism.
 Radical growth is often falsely associated with creative brilliance.
 We see it as something that can be systematised over a period of time.

 This time dimension speaks to growth as a journey.
 It is not conducive to a typical three month project, but requires an explorer mindset over a multi year timeframe.
-And yet, the starting point of Agreeing the Destination takes only a few days.
+And yet, the starting point of Assessing the Landscape takes only a few days.

 Growth Orienteering is hard, exhilarating, and rewarding.
 Orienteering means at times you get lost, double back and forge new paths.
 But you don’t need to reach a finish line to reap rewards.
 Value is created as you walk the path.
 Value is created by embracing something new when the traditional approach has delivered status quo.
 Value is created by looking at things through a different lens and seeing the entire growth picture from a more holistic standpoint.